 What is there to see and do in Iceland in March?
 What will the weather be like?
 What do you need to pack for traveling to Iceland in March?
 Can you still take the most popular tours, and are the Northern Lights visible?
+What about the effects of COVID-19?
 Continue reading to find out all you need to know about Iceland in March.